 A variety of materials are available, both print and electronic, that offer advice for pharmacists on combating prescription drug abuse.
 Choose a subject from the list below.

-Watching for "Red Flags"
+- Watching for the “Red Flags” of Diversion

 During NABP's 110th Annual Meeting, in Phoenix, AZ, the Association presented a video created in conjunction with the Anti-Diversion Industry Working Group, a consortium of pharmaceutical manufacturers and distributors.
 Titled "Red Flags," the video uses real-life scenarios to educate pharmacists on how to identify the warning signs of prescription drug abuse and diversion when dispensing controlled substance prescriptions.